marespadafor/replication_gambling/README.md

 - The file "starbucks.dta" includes all the variables in the main study, and schools' distance to Starbucks from 2014-2017.
-- The file "starbuscks.do" has the code to reproduce results in Table S18 and Fig.S11-12
+- The file "starbucks.do" has the code to reproduce results in Table S18 and Fig.S11-12